Why is good attendance important?

 Everyone that comes to Thornton is expected to aim for 97% attendance, including the grown ups!
 We understand that everyone gets sick from time to time but minor coughs, colds or aches and pains should not stop a child from coming to school.

 Only the most serious or contagious illnesses should keep your child away from school such as vomiting (for 48 hours), high temperature, chicken pox etc. If your child does feel a little bit under the weather, bring them into school and let us know and we will monitor them.
-We have a school nurse who will assess them and if their condition deteriorates we will call you.
+We have a great team of first aiders who will assess them and if their condition deteriorates we will call you.
 We usually find that once they are here they quickly feel better once they are working and with their friends.
 If your child is really too poorly to come to school you must let us know first thing in the morning.
 You can either telephone or email.
 If the absence is going to last more than a day then we may require a doctor’s note if your child has low attendance.

 Absence in term time